-On a post-split basis, warrants for the issuance of 266,667 shares of our common stock were issued and exercisable at \$0.75 per share, all of which are subject to the Lock-Up Agreement described above.
-All of these warrants were net exercised by the warrant holders on January 21, 2008 and March 26, 2008.
-The net aggregate shares issued in the amount of 232,771 are issued and outstanding
+On a post-split basis, warrants for the issuance of up to 266,667 shares of our common stock are outstanding, all of which are exercisable at a price of \$0.75 per share, and all of which are subject to the Lock-Up Agreement described above.
+These warrants are exercisable for a period of five years beginning on July 5, 2007 and may be exercised on a cashless exercise basis.
+These warrants provide for anti-dilution protection in the event of stock splits and dividends.

-In addition, we issued warrants to purchase 300,000 shares of our common stock at \$4.80 per share to the underwriter of our December 2007 stock issuance.
-Those warrants are first exercisable in 2008 and expire in 2012.
+In addition, on a post-split basis, we will issue warrants for the issuance of up to 300,000 shares of our common stock to the underwriter with respect to this offering, with an exercise price equal to the 120% of the price to public in this offering.
+These warrants are exercisable for a period commencing on the first anniversary of the closing of this offering and for a period of four years thereafter.
 These warrants provide for anti-dilution protection in the event of stock splits and dividends.
 The shares of common stock underlying these warrants are being registered in the registration statement of which this prospectus forms a part.